Skip to main content

 English Composition Instructor

-Saurabh Anand (सौरभ आनंद) is a Rhetoric and Composition Ph.D. student.
-Trained as a TESOL/Applied Linguistic scholar, he has taught German and English in India and the United States, and his research centers on transnational and multilingual writing programs and practices.
-His work has appeared in the English Journal, Writing Center Journal, College Composition and Communication, Community Literacy Journal, and Modern Language Association.
-In 2023, he received the Future Leader Award from the International Writing Center Association.
+Saurabh Anand (सौरभ आनंद) is a Rhetoric and Composition studies Ph.D. student.
+Trained as a TESOL/Applied Linguistic scholar, he has taught German and English in India and the United States, and for his research centers on transnational and multilingual writing programs administration and practices, the International Writing Center Association honored him the 2023 Future Leader Award Recipient.
+In 2024, He received of the 2024 DAAD (German Academic Exchange Service) grant to research in the German Writing Center context, and for his Indian Writing Center research study, he won the 2024 CCCC Scholars for the Dream Award.

 Education: